Portfolio Optimization based on Neural Networks Sensitivities from Assets Dynamics respect Common Drivers: Theoretical Framework

-\item For a particular portfolio, with Asset 1 having specific drivers $A_{1},\dots,A_{M}$, Asset 2 having $B_{1},\dots,B_{K}$,\dots, up to Asset N having $Z_{1},\dots,Z_{W}$.
-For the proof we make use of Reichenbach (1956) concept of Common Cause Principle (CCP) \cite{Reichenbach1956-REITDO-2}.
-From this reference, we explain the principle.
-Suppose that events A and B are positively probabilistically correlated: Reichenbach’s Common Cause Principle says that when such a probabilistic correlation between A and B exists, this is because one of the following causal relations exists: A is a cause of B; B is a cause of A; or A and B are both caused by a third factor, C. In the last case, the common cause C occurs prior to A and B, and must satisfy the following four independent conditions:
+\item For the proof we make use of \citep{Reichenbach1956-REITDO-2} concept of the Common Cause Principle (CCP).
+Suppose that events A and B are positively probabilistically correlated: Reichenbach’s Common Cause Principle states that when such a probabilistic correlation between A and B exists, this is because one of the following causal relations exists: A is a cause of B; B is a cause of A; or A and B are both caused by a third factor, C. In the last case, the common cause C occurs prior to A and B, and must satisfy the following four independent conditions:

 $\overline{\rm C}$ denotes the absence of event C (the negation of the proposition that C happens) and it is assumed that neither C nor $\overline{\rm C}$ has probability zero.
-Line (14) says that A and B are conditionally independent, given C. In Reichenbach’s terminology, C screens A off from B. Line (15) says that $\overline{\rm C}$ also screens A off from B. Lines (16) and (17) say that A and B are more probable, conditional on C, than conditional on the absence of C. These inequalities are natural consequences of C being a cause of A and of B. Together, conditions (14) through (17) mathematically entail (13).
-The common cause can thus be understood to explain the correlation in (13)
+Condition (\ref{equation10}) states that A and B are conditionally independent, given C. In Reichenbach’s terminology, C screens A off from B. Condition (\ref{equation11}) states that $\overline{\rm C}$ also screens A off from B. Conditions (\ref{equation12}) and (\ref{equation13}) state that A and B are more probable, conditional on C, than conditional on the absence of C. These inequalities are natural consequences of C being a cause of A and of B. Together, conditions (\ref{equation10}) through (\ref{equation13}) mathematically entail (\ref{equation9}).
+The common cause can thus be understood to explain the correlation in (\ref{equation9}) \citep{Reichenbach1956-REITDO-2}.

 \item For the general (CCP) case that the correlated effects are random variables like ours.
-Suppose X and Y are RV that are correlated, ie, there exist $x_{i}$ and $y_{j}$ such that Then there exists a set of variables $Z_{1},\dots,Z_{M}$ such that each variable is cause of X and Y, and
+Suppose X and Y are random variables that are correlated, ie, there exist $x_{i}$ and $y_{j}$ such that Then there exists a set of variables $Z_{1},\dots,Z_{M}$ so that each variable is the cause of X and Y, and